The TV show:

 - A guy in one episode decides to move a dishwasher out to check on the hose, without first shutting off the electricity.

-- A couple of girls decide to play in the trunk of a car, and one of them closes it.
+- A couple of girls decide to play in the trunk of a car on a hot day, and one of them closes it, trapping themselves inside.
 (To be fair, though, they were kids...)

 - A woman was diagnosed as hypoglycemic, and did not take it seriously, causing her blood sugar get too low and to lose consciousness while driving.